 Tropical prints, novelty prints, geometric prints, “Atomic Art,” sea life (sea horse, sea shells, palm trees, vacation destinations) as well as small plaids, checks, gingham, and vertical stripes.
 Loud Caribbean colors such as teal blue, yellow, red, sea green, and white made it difficult to go unnoticed.

 As a cover-up, matching cabana shirts continued to be sold with swim trunks.
 These tropically themed, plaid, striped or novelty print sport shirts gave men an opportunity to leave their grey flannel suits at the office and enjoy life in more color at the beach.

 Buy vintage style men’s swimwear

 If you don’t want to wear genuine vintage swimsuits (wool=itchy), there are some options for new, vintage inspired swim trunks.
-The current styles favor the 60s and 70s with boxer style shorts.
+The current styles favor the ’60s and ’70s with boxer style and hip hugger shorts.
 A few brands are making short shorts with button waistbands instead of a drawstring.
-Sadly, almost no one is making high rise 30s to 50s swimming trunks and briefs.
+Sadly, almost no one is making high rise ’30s to ’50s swimming trunks and briefs.
 You could commission one to be hand knitted by Vintage Stitches Historical Knitting (UK)

 For 1920s and 1930s one-piece swimsuits, consider a singlet (wrestling suit) instead.
 You could also pair a long tank top with biking or yoga shorts together for a two-piece look.
 You could attach them together with snaps to keep the top from floating up in the pool.

 Most modern swim trunks could work for a ’50s look if you remove the drawstring.
 They will not be high waisted.
 The better choice is to have a fitted waistband instead of elastic.
 Look for fun retro prints or classic solid colors with matching cabana shirts.
 Cabana sets are back in fashion this year (Yessss!)